-The distributions from the five studies of commercial sector payback requirements from the literature were first converted to discount rates assuming mid-year cash flows and 30-year equipment lives.
-Taken as a group, the five studies reported payback periods ranging from 0 through 10 years (see Table E-2 and E-3 below), so initially eleven categories were developed.
 Next, the zero-risk interest rate for the years in which the five studies were performed were subtracted from the distributions to yield the consumer preference premiums implied by each source.
 The zero risk interest rate used was the 10-year Treasury bond yield (nominal).
 Finally the proportions of consumers at each step in the payback distribution were averaged and adjusted, and the associated consumer preference premiums were weighted by proportions of commercial consumers.
 Each study was given equal weight since they represented, in general, the utilities' estimates of commercial consumer discount rates, rather than specific statistical studies.

-Since each time preference segment requires computations for all of the relevant technologies as well as consuming memory storage locations, the number of time preference premium categories has direct effects on both model run time and memory requirements.
-Initially, for AEO 1994 the eleven time preference premium categories corresponding with payback requirements of 0 through 10 years were modeled.
+Since each risk-adjusted time preference segment requires computations for all of the relevant technologies as well as consuming memory storage locations, the number of risk-adjusted time preference premium categories has direct effects on both model run time and memory requirements.
+Initially, for AEO 1994 the eleven risk-adjusted time preference premium categories corresponding with payback requirements of 0 through 10 years were modeled.
 For AEO 1995, the number of categories was reduced to six, significantly reducing commercial model runtime as well as its memory requirements.
 During this category reduction, the input dimensions were extended to have an end-use dimension for the "major" end uses (e.g., having explicitly modeled technologies) as well as by model year to allow potentially different values by end use and over time.
-Generally, each end use and model year have had the same time preference premium distributions and values; exceptions having been made in order to simulate programs promoting efficient equipment such as EPA's former Green Lights program, and the Energy Star Buildings program.
-For AEO 2000, a 7th time preference premium category was added with a zero premium and a small market share appropriate to model federal buildings hurdle rates as required by FEMP and Executive Order 13123, also known as the "Greening of Government" executive order.
-The time preference premium distribution is currently modeled as follows:
+46 Generally, each end use and model year have had the same riskadjusted time preference premium distributions and values; exceptions having been made in order to simulate programs promoting efficient equipment such as EPA's former Green Lights program, and the Energy Star Buildings program.
+For AEO 2000, a 7th risk-adjusted time preference premium category was added with a zero premium and a small market share appropriate to model federal buildings hurdle rates as required by FEMP and Executive Order 13123, also known as the "Greening of Government" executive order.
+The risk-adjusted time preference premium distribution is currently modeled as follows:

-6 Expanding the dimensions of the distributions had virtually no impact on the Commercial Module run time and memory requirements, since each modeled technology choice still only involved calculations for only 6 time preference premiums.
+46 Expanding the dimensions of the distributions had virtually no impact on the Commercial Module run time and memory requirements, since each modeled technology choice still only involved calculations for only 6 time preference premiums.

 Table E-1.
-Consumer Time Preference Premium Distribution
+Consumer Risk-adjusted Time Preference Premium Distribution

 Percent of Commercial Sector Consumers Commercial Consumers' Time Preference Premium to the Risk-Free Interest Rate

-27.0 % ∞ (represented by 1000 %)
+27.0 % (represented by 1000 %)

 25.4 % 152.9 %

 20.4 % 55.4 %

 16.2 % 30.9 %

 10.0 % 19.9 %

 0.8 % 13.6 %

 0.2% 0.0%

-The proportions of commercial sector consumers given in Table E-1 represent all end-use services except lighting.
-In order to model the effects of targeted voluntary energy efficiency programs for lighting, 8.5 percent of consumers are assumed to be in the 19.9 % premium category, 2.3 percent of consumers are assumed to have a 13.6 % premium and 0.2 percent of consumers are assumed to have a 0.0% premium.
+The proportions of commercial sector consumers given in Table E-1 represent all end-use services through 2008 and all end-use services except lighting starting in 2009.
+In order to model the effects of the EISA07 provision that all Federal buildings be equipped with energy efficient lighting (including when replacing bulbs in existing fixtures), 7.9 percent of consumers are assumed to be in the 19.9 % premium category, 0.6 percent of consumers are assumed to have a 13.6 % premium and 2.5 percent of consumers are assumed to have a 0.0% premium for lighting starting in 2009.